 "To speak well is part of living well."

 New for 2018, Working Class, poems from Stephen F. Austin State Univesity Press.
 Click the cover to order.

 ROBERT STEWART has won a National Magazine Award for editing, from the American Society of Magazine Editors, the magazine industry's highest honor.
 He served as an editor for New Letters magazine for 44 years, until March 2020, the last 18 years as editor in chief.
-He directed New Letters on the Air, a nationally syndicated literary radio program, and BkMk Press at the University of Missouri-Kansas City, where he also teaches writing, magazine nonfiction writing, and magazine editing.
-His books include Working Class: poems (Stephen Austin University Press, 2018), The Narrow Gate: Writing, Art, & Values (essays from Serving House Books, 2014), Outside Language: Essays (Helicon Nine Editions, a finalist in the PEN Center USA Literary Awards for 2004; and winner of the 2004 Thorpe Menn Award), Plumbers (poems, BkMk Press), and others.
+He directed New Letters on the Air, a nationally syndicated literary radio program, and BkMk Press at the University of Missouri-Kansas City, where he also taught poetry writing, magazine nonfiction writing, and magazine editing.
+His books include Working Class: poems (Stephen Austin University Press, 2018), The Narrow Gate: Writing, Art, & Values (essays from Serving House Books, 2014), Outside Language: Essays (Helicon Nine Editions, a finalist in the PEN Center USA Literary Awards for 2004; and winner of the 2004 Thorpe Menn Award), Plumbers (poems, BkMk Press, revised 2nd edition 2017), and others.
 His essays on travel and language have appeared in The North American Review, Borderline and elsewhere; magazine feature articles have appeared in Ingram’s, The Kansas City Star, The New Art Examiner, E: The Environmental Magazine and other places.
-Poems have appeared in The Iowa Review, Denver Quarterly, Poetry Northwest, Prairie Schooner, Miramar, Stand, Notre Dame Review, Literary Review and other magazines.
+Poems have appeared in The Iowa Review, Image Journal, Denver Quarterly, Poetry Northwest, I-70 Review, Prairie Schooner, Miramar, Stand, Notre Dame Review, Literary Review and other magazines.
 Anthology editorships include Spud Songs: An Anthology of Potato Poems (benefit for hunger relief), Voices From the Interior: Missouri Poets, and Decade: Modern American Poets.